 Bastion Host AccessOnce you obtain a SIP project you will be added to a SIP bastion host.
 This will be done for you as part of the process to create a SIP project.
-The SIP bastion hosts are created to provide controlled access system to restrict access from remote locations to the SIP resources.
+The SIP bastion hosts are created to provide controlled access from remote locations to the SIP resources.
 To gain access to the SIP login nodes one has to login to a SIP bastion host then login to the SIP login node.
-This allows more open access to SIP resources from computers on the UTK and UTHSC networks without having to manage individual SIP firewall rules for all systems that want to access.
+This allows more open access to SIP resources from computers on the UTK and UTHSC networks without having to manage individual SIP firewall rules for all systems that want to access and prevents data transfer from unauthorized systems.
 Access to the bastion host will be allowed from the UTHSC and UTK managed networks including the VPNs.
-By allowing the VPNs this allows users to use portable devices on networks outside of UTK and UTHSC, connect to the VPN to get on the UTK or UTHSC network and then access SIP resources through the SIP bastion hosts.
+By allowing the VPNs this allows users to use portable devices on networks outside of UTK and UTHSC, connect to one's campus VPN to get on the UTK or UTHSC network, and then access SIP resources through the SIP bastion hosts.

 Logging in with OTP requires using a personal PIN plus the current code displayed on the token—this combination is referred to as your passcode.
 Along with your token, you will receive instructions on setting up your PIN for the first time.
 Use SSH along with your passcode to log in to resources, for example:

 Note: No characters will appear when entering passcode.